 However, the experience for many during the last few months has seen organisations rapidly adopt agile working.
 For many employers it is not just a question of considering the immediate challenges in bringing their people back to work but also which working practices to maintain as they navigate the ‘new normal’, supporting those roles that can be performed remotely to continue to do so in some capacity in the long term.
 It is probably fair to say that for a large number of people, the workplace they left will not be the one they come back to.

 What do we mean by "agile working"?

 Importantly, what this doesn’t mean is just working from home.
 Agile working refers to where an organisation provides its people with maximum flexibility and minimum constraints with the choice of where, when and how they work to optimise their performance and output.

 Done well, having a more-agile workforce can generate significant benefits for an organisation, for example, in terms of engagement, retention and overhead efficiencies.
-Clearly there are some roles within an organisation that require people to be physically present in their workplace and others where people have always had to work remotely, also it is likely that many people will not be able or want to work completely remotely.
+Clearly, there are some roles within an organisation that require people to be physically present in their workplace and others where people have always had to work remotely, also it is likely that many people will not be able or want to work completely remotely.

 This can offer tremendous benefits to employee satisfaction and also productivity, but you have to ensure that this new way of working is effective for all your employees.
-We recommend a three-stage approach to adopting agile working:
+We recommend a three-stage approach to adopt agile working:

 1 Look at how things are now

 As many employers had to react to a more remote way of working very quickly, there was very little time to assess the capability to do so.
-Before making significant changes, consider how ready you are to move to a more-agile way of working.
+Before making significant changes, consider how ready you are to move to a more agile way of working.